open-io/oio-sds/BUILD.md

 Building the entire project will require the SDK dependencies, but also:
 * python: Pure python code generator (no dependency), and python modules.
 * python-distutils-extra: required for the installation process
-* httpd, httpd-devel: server base for ECD service (and rawx for code prior to version 6.0.0)
-* apr, apr-util-devel, apr-devel: internally used by rawx modules (prior to version 6.0.0)
 * attr, libattr-devel: we use xattr a lot to stamp rawx chunks and repositories base directory.
 * sqlite, sqlite-devel: base storage for META{0,1,2} services.
 * zeromq3, zeromq3-devel: communication of events between services and forward agents.